EdgarAllenExile/notehub/02. Projects/az-204/feature-notes/auth.md

 ## Graph

 Generally, graph wants you to use GET to read, POST to create, PATCH to update, PUT to replace and DELETE to remove

+## KVS

+You can auth for a KVS in three main ways:

+- Manged identity and entra manged identity
+- Service principal and secret / certificate (generally use secret, but app to app useful)

+There are some best practices to remember:

+- Use seperate KVS per env
+- Access control
+- backup & recovery
+- logging

+can be beneficial to auth using a REST token style set up.
+I don't know why or for what purpose, but it does work.

+If you try and do this though, you must include an Authorization header.
+Requests that come without such things will be returned as 401s with the WWW-Authenticate header.